Voyageurs: Value to the fur trade industry

 The voyageurs worked for trading companies such as the North West Company (NWC) and the Hudson's Bay Company (HBC).
-They were retrieved furs from all over North America but were especially important in the rugged Athabasca region.
+They retrieved furs from all over North America but were especially important in the rugged Athabasca region.
 Athabasca was one of the most profitable fur-trade regions in the colonies because pelts from further north were thicker and of superior quality to those trapped further south.

 Originally the HBC was content to stay close to its trading posts along the shores of Hudson Bay and have indigenous trading partners bring the pelts to them.
 However, once the NWC began sending voyageurs into Athabasca it became easier for indigenous trappers to simply trade with them than to make the long trek to Hudson Bay.
 As a result, Colin Robertson sent a message to the HBC London Committee in 1810 suggesting that they begin hiring French Canadian voyageurs of their own: